Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

 In fact, the previous paper \cite{CL14} presented primarily an approach that deals directly with the notion of a uniform global attractor for {\it original} nonautonomous systems.
 This notion, introduced by Haraux \cite{Ha91}, naturally generalizes that of a global attractor to nonautonomous ones.
 It was proved \cite{CL14} that the uniform global attractor possesses the uniform tracking property under the assumption A1.

-In this paper, we further develop the theory of trajectory attractors for our purpose.
-We will show the existence of a notion of a strongly compact strong trajectory attractor when an evolutionary system is asymptotically compact.
+In this paper, we further develop the theory of trajectory attractors in the natural strong metric for our purpose.
+We will show the existence of a strongly compact strong trajectory attractor when an evolutionary system is asymptotically compact.
 As a consequence, we obtain that a {\it finite} number of pieces of the complete trajectories on the global attractor are enough to ensure the uniform tracking property in the strong metric, which is exactly Main Theorem \ref{t:MTIntrod}.
 The proof relies on two main ingredients.
 One is a new point of view that identifies a weak global attractor possessing the weak uniform tracking property with the existence of a (weak) trajectory attractor.
 The other one is a simultaneous use of the weak and strong metrics.

-With the new point of view in hand, part of results in \cite{CL14} can be reformulated in an inspirational form Theorem \ref{t:wA}, then we prove the following utilizing the weak and strong metrics at the same time. \begin{mtheorem} (Conclusions 4-5 of Theorem \ref{t:wA} and 1-2 of Theorem \ref{t:sA}) Let $\Dc$ be an asymptotically compact evolutionary system satisfying A1 and let $\bar{\Dc}$ be the closure of $\Dc$.
+With the new perspective, part of results in \cite{CL14} can be reformulated into an inspirational form Theorem \ref{t:wA}, then we conveniently generalize the related notions to strong metric versions and prove the following utilizing the weak and strong metrics at the same time. \begin{mtheorem} (Conclusions 4-5 of Theorem \ref{t:wA} and 1-2 of Theorem \ref{t:sA}) Let $\Dc$ be an asymptotically compact evolutionary system satisfying A1 and let $\bar{\Dc}$ be the closure of $\Dc$.
 Then \begin{itemize}\item[1.]The strongly compact strong trajectory attractor\footnote{See Definition \ref{d:sta}.} $\mathfrak A_{\s}$ exists, and it is the restriction of all the complete trajectories of $\bar{\Dc}$ on $[0,\infty)$:

 \item[2.] $\As$ is a section of $\mathfrak A_{\s}$: